redoio/.github/profile/README.md

 ## Our solution

-A rules-based and deterministic eligibility model that embodies the principles of fairness, accountability and transparency, promotes justice and does not exacerbate existing biases in our society.
+A rules-based and deterministic eligibility model that:
+(a).
+Embodies the principles of fairness, accountability and transparency (b).
+Does not exacerbate existing biases (gender, race, age, etc.) in our society

-Code and documentation here: https://github.com/redoio/three_strikes_project
+Our source code is fully public and available here: https://github.com/redoio/resentencing_data_initiative

 ## Opportunities